lorenzoa7/futures-pocket-trader-native/README.md

 Firstly, in the "Account" page, you must enter your API key and your Binance secret key and hit the save button.
 If you want, you can activate the option "This is a testnet account" if you are using a testnet network account (for testing only).

 This application needs the keys to work, as the connection to Binance can only be made with them.
+Your keys are saved locally on your machine, so you can feel safe entering them into the app.

 <img src="public/github/account_page.png" alt="Account page" width="80%" height="auto" />